ipaqmaster/vfio/README.md

   Actually run.
 The script runs dry without this flagrun and tries to output as much helpful info as it can.
     Especially useful for testing PCI regexes without unbinding things first try, but good for general safety.

-### Useful Notes and Gotchas
+## Notes and Gotchas.
+  - If you don't set any `-usb` or `-pci` arguments the VM will run in a window on your desktop as is normal for Qemu.

-  - The absolute minimum requirement to get started is the `-image` and `iso` arguments.
-While OVMF is installed.
+  - The absolute minimum requirement to get started is the `-image` and `iso` arguments with OVMF available, Install Windows and the VirtIO + NVIDIA drivers, then try passthrough in a fresh boot.
-    This starts the VM in a regular window where you can install Windows, VirtIO and NVIDIA drivers without worrying about PCI passthrough just yet.
-  - The default QEMU user-mode networking will also be used (NAT through desktop).
-This is fine but if you want to talk to the guest from the outside you'll want to try the `-bridge` flag.
+  - The default networking mode is QEMU's user-mode networking (NAT through host IP).
+      It's fine but if you want to talk to the guest from the outside you'll want to consider using `-bridge`.
-  - This script makes use of VirtIO devices, you may wish to install the drivers into the guest ahead of time unless you're passing through a USB/PCI network adapter.
+  - This script makes use of VirtIO for networking.
+Unless you're passing through a USB/PCI network adapter, you'll want to install the VirtIO drivers into the guest. (e.g. Boot into the Windows ISO to install, then reboot the VM this time with the VirtIO driver iso attached)
-  - If you don't pass in any -usb or -pci arguments the VM will run in a window on your Linux desktop.
-Useful for initial installation.
-  - The CPU topology is 'host' by default, so the VM will copy your host's cpu model.
+    - The CPU topology is 'host' by default.
+The VM will think it has the host's CPU model.
-      This script also passes through ALL host cores and threads by default, giving your VM all the host cores/threads to work with.
-      You can use -taskset to limit and set what threads the guest is given and permitted to run on.
+  - By default the VM's CPU topology uses ALL host cores and HALF the host's total memory You can use -taskset to cherrypick host threads for the VM to execute on, it will also set the VM's threadcount appropriately to match.
         This is very useful if the host has enough load to interupt the VM during normal operation.
-        If your host doesn't have the headroom for a gaming guestor the VM stutters; Consider using taskset for core isolation.
+        If your host doesn't have the cpu load headroom for a gaming guest or the VM experiences stuttering, Consider using -taskset to isolate guest cores.

-## Got any example runs?
+## Examples

-Note: I have omitted `-run` from all of these.
-Running without -run is a dry-run
+Note: I've omitted `-run` from these so they remain a dry-run.

 If you aren't ready to do any passthrough and just want to start the VM in a regular window (Installation, Drivers, etc.):
-  `sudo ./main -image /root/windows.img,format=raw -cdrom /data/Win10Latest.iso`
+  `sudo ./main -image /root/windows.img,format=raw -cdrom /root/Win10Latest.iso`

 If a host has been booted with isolated cores you can tell the script to pin the guest to those only:
   `sudo ./main -image /root/windows.img,format=raw -taskset 0,1,2,3,4,5`